You open a composer by clicking at the top of the dashboard and making a selection.

 In the In-App Automation, Scene, and Survey composers each step is indicated as a dot.
 Hover over a dot to see its step name appear as tooltip.
 Return to any previous step by clicking its dot.
 Click to continue to the next step — it will be greyed out and inactive until the step’s minimum requirements are fulfilled.
 In the final step, click Finish.

 Create a Composer FavoriteReusable messages with preset settings and content.
 You can use Composer Favorites instead of recreating commonly used messages. .
 Available in the Message composer only.

 Exit the composer or perform other actions, like reverting an edit.

-When you click Exit while composing a message, your message is saved as a draft and you will go automatically go to Messages OverviewA view of all your project’s messages, journeys, and A/B tests, with options for editing their settings, content, status, and more. .
-For messages in a journey, you will go to the Journey ManagerA preview of the messages in a journey, with options for editing and testing, and for running experiments. instead of Messages Overview.
+When you click Exit while composing a message, your message is saved as a draft and you will go automatically go to Messages OverviewA view of all your project’s messages, with options for editing their settings, content, status, and more. .
+For messages in a sequence, you will go to the Sequence ManagerA preview of the messages in a sequence, with options for editing and testing, and for running experiments. instead of Messages Overview.

-- If composing a new message in a journey, your message is saved as a draft
+- If composing a new message in a sequence, your message is saved as a draft.

-- If editing a message in a journey, your changes are not saved.
+- If editing a message in a sequence, your changes are saved.

 Click for more options:

 - Delete: Delete a message, automation, in-app automation, A/B test, or Composer Favorite.

 - Revert: Cancel changes to an edited message, automation, A/B test, sequence, or Composer Favorite.